fcsiba/TourismApp/README.md

 In order to run this code:
 1. Download R
-2. R studio
+2. Download R studio
+3. Download this code
-3. Install required packages (shiny widgets, shiny, pracma)
+4. Install required packages (shiny widgets, shiny, pracma)
-4. run this on R studio
+5. run this on R studio
-5. click on "open in browser" on the top, to open the web app in your default browser.
+6. click on "open in browser" on the top, to open the web app in your default browser.